OWH-projects/nadc/README.md

 This is wrong.

-Our solution was to create a lookup dictionary (`nadc/data/canonical/canonical.py`) for any "large" donors, whether in terms of total donations or the number of donations.
+We can't deduplicate every donor, so our solution was to create a lookup dictionary (`nadc/data/canonical/canonical.py`) for any "large" donors, whether in terms of total donations or the number of donations.
 Super fellow [Daniel Wheaton](https://twitter.com/theheroofthyme) assigned new, real unique identifiers for any of the top 100 donors by both measures.
 Those lists overlapped a bit, so we wound up deduplicating around 70 donors on the first pass.
 This is why each entity has two ids, with canonical_id representing our assignment of an identity.

 The NADC ID is copied to canonical_id for records that are not deduplicated; same with the name.